Larry Wilson (American football): High school honors

-A Hometown Hall of Famer plaque now hangs at the school, presented by the Pro Football Hall of Fame, noting his accomplishments.
-The school’s stadium was named for Wilson until the school relocated, and he was later honored with a $20,000 monument in 2021 at the new site.
-His jersey number 7 has been permanently retired, and the Larry Wilson Sharpening the Axe Award is given annually to one offensive and one defensive player on the football team.
-A scholarship is given annually in Wilson’s name to one senior, based on a number of factors, including that the person reflect Wilson’s qualities of kindness, humility, and having the respect of peers.
+A Hometown Hall of Famer plaque in Wilson's honor now hangs at Rigby High School, noting his accomplishments.
+This was presented by the Pro Football Hall of Fame in a 2012 ceremony at Rigby.
+The school’s stadium was named for Wilson until relocating, after which Wilson was honored with a $20,000 monument in 2021 at the new stadium site.
+During the 2021 ceremony, the chair of the committee to honor Wilson observed the lack of hate and divisiveness in his nature and stated, "'It doesn’t matter what your politics are or what your religion is, (honoring a man like Larry Wilson) is something we can all come together on and I think that is so important for our community'".

-During the ceremony honoring Wilson in 2021, the chair of the committee to honor Wilson observed the lack of hate and divisiveness in his nature, and stated, "“It doesn’t matter what your politics are or what your religion is, (honoring a man like Larry Wilson) is something we can all come together on and I think that is so important for our community.'"
+Wilson's high school jersey No. 7 has been permanently retired.
+The Larry Wilson Sharpening the Axe Award is given annually to one offensive and one defensive player on Rigby's football team.
+A scholarship is given annually in Wilson’s name to one senior based on a number of factors, including that the student reflects Wilson’s qualities of kindness, humility, and having the respect of peers.